White-Cheeked Macaque, Macaca leucogenys

 Later scientific testing, including physical measurements and molecular diagnosis through DNA extracted from four collected skin specimens, would confirm the white-cheeked macaque as a distinct, previously unknown primate species and as one of the most important zoological discoveries of the decade.

-Mêdog county is known for its network of diverse ecosystems and rich biodiversity.
+Mêdog County is known for its network of diverse ecosystems and rich biodiversity.
 Arunachal Pradesh—known as the “land of dawn-lit mountains” and home to white-cheeked-macaques—is situated at the junction of the Eastern Himalayas and Indo-Burma regions.

 Size, Weight, and Lifespan

 True to their genus (Macaca), white-cheeked macaques are robust, heavy-bodied monkeys.
 Nature has fitted them with a comparatively short tail that bends downward in some individuals.
-They are larger than Assam macaques (M. assamensis), whom they resemble, but are similar in size to Tibetan macaques (Macaca thibetana).
+They are larger than Assam macaques (M. assamensis), who they resemble, but are similar in size to Tibetan macaques (Macaca thibetana).

 Appearance